Executive Staff

 Contact: (716) 285-3403 x.2238

 Robyn L. Krueger has been a member of the Niagara County community since 1974.
-A graduate of SUNY at Buffalo with a BA in Psychology, Ms. Krueger has also completed some SUNY at Buffalo graduate studies in the Counseling and Educational Psychology Department.
+A graduate of SUNY at Buffalo with a bachelor's degree in Psychology, Ms. Krueger has also completed some SUNY at Buffalo graduate studies in the Counseling and Educational Psychology Department.

-At present, Ms. Krueger serves on a variety of local, county and state committees, boards, and/or associations:
+At present, Ms. Krueger serves or represents CMI on a variety of local, county and state committees, boards, and/or associations:

-• Juvenile Justice Association of New York State (Executive Board - Training Institute Chair)
+- Juvenile Justice Association of New York State (Executive Board - President)

-• New York State Association for Psychiatric Rehabilitation Services, Inc. (Board of Directors: Chair of Human Resources Committee; Past Co-President)
+- The Alliance for Rights & Recovery - formerly NYAPRS (Board of Directors: Chair of Human Resources Committee; Past Co-President)

 Past memberships include:

 Ms. Krueger is a member of the Who's Who Among Outstanding Business Executives, a 2003 nominee for New York State Senate's Women in Leadership Program and a graduate of Leadership Niagara' Class of 2004.
-She was the 2006 recipient of the Anthony J. Cuccurullo Award, given annually to an individual working in the field of Juvenile Justice, and received the 2011 Niagara Award for Management from the YWCA of Niagara, Inc. In 2018, the New York State Senate honored her as a Woman of Distinction, as she was nominated by Sen. Robert Ortt.
+She was the 2006 recipient of the Anthony J. Cuccurullo Award, given annually to an individual working in the field of Juvenile Justice, and received the 2011 Niagara Award for Management from the YWCA of Niagara, Inc., the 2015 "Lion of Judah" Award by the Dominion Life Christian Center, and the 2016 St. Vincent de Paul Award by Niagara University.
+In 2018, the New York State Senate honored her as a Woman of Distinction, as nominated by Sen. Robert Ortt.
+She received the Service to Community Award in 2019 as presented by the Niagara Organizing Alliance for Hope (NOAH), and was honored as Leadership Niagara's Leader of the Year in 2020.
+She was honored as a Woman of Influence by Buffalo Business First in their Nonprofit Leadership category in 2024.

 Grant Babcock - Vice President - Agency Operations